 Šúľance or Shoolantze

 - 600 g potatoes

 - about 150 g ground poppy seeds or breadcrumbs

 - powdered sugar for dusting

-Clean the potato skins with a damp sponge and place in a pot.
-Fill it with enough cold water to cover the potatoes.
+- Clean the potato skins with a damp sponge.
+Put the potatoes in a cooking pot and fill it with water.
 Bring to the boil, adjust the heat and let cook for about 30 minutes or until the potatoes are easily pierced with a skewer.

-Drain the potatoes and let cool down until they are cold enough to handle.
+- Drain the potatoes and let cool down.
 Peel them and mash with a potato masher or a fork.
 Add the flour and a pinch of salt.
 Work into a smooth, slightly sticky dough.
 Cover with a dish-towel and put in the fridge for about 30 minutes.

-Take the dough out of the fridge and transfer onto a floured rolling board.
-Dust your hands with flour, sprinkle some over the dough and divide into 8 parts – sort of balls.
+- Take the dough out of the fridge and transfer onto a floured rolling board.
+Dust your hands with flour, sprinkle some over the dough and divide into 8 balls.
 To make shoolantze, gently roll each ball into a long rope of 1 cm thickness.
 Cut into pieces about 5 cm long, dust with flour and put aside on a floured surface.

-When you have used all the dough, bring a large pot of slightly salted water to the boil.
-Turn down the heat and throw the shoolantze in it one by one.
-Depending on the size of your pot, you may have to throw them in two or three batches.
+- When you have used all the dough, bring a large pot of slightly salted water to the boil.
+Turn down the heat and drop the shoolantze in the boiling water one by one.
+Depending on the size of your pot, you may have to this in two or three batches.

 - Stir gently and cook each batch over a medium-low heat until the shoolantze come up to the surface.
 Take them out with a sieve or a slotted spoon, and transfer onto plates.
 Stir in a tablespoon of the melted butter.
 Cover and keep warm.